 Day 4 Lunch at Tirau cafe: $56

 Night 1 Miranda Holiday Park: $74

 Tricycle hire at Miranda: $5

 Rainbow Springs: $99

 Grand total: $1594

 That's less than $100 per person per day for a fairly full on itinerary.
 I think that represents some pretty good value.
 I'd be interested in your thoughts.

-Motorhome Republic has plenty of rental options available for Auckland campervan hire.
+Motorhome Republic has plenty of rental options available.
 Our NZ landing page has the rest covered whether you want to begin your roadtrip from Tauranga, Wellington or further afield in the likes of Christchurch.